 The document outlines the following:

 - Names and addresses of the parties: The parties to this agreement are the landlord and the tenant.
 The form filler must fill the names and address of the landlord and the tenant.

 - Details of the property: The rented property or demised premises is the residential building the landlord has agreed to let to the tenant.
 The form filler must give full description of the property such as the size and the location.

 - The rent: This is the amount which is payable by the tenant for the use of the property.
 Usually, if it is a fixed-term tenancy, the rent is paid once.
 While for a periodic tenancy, the rent is paid in equal installment (for example, a yearly tenant will pay the rent every year).

 - Fixtures and fittings: They are items attached to the property for use by the tenant.
 These items include carets, beds, paintings, mirror, furniture, air-conditioners, etc. The form filler is required to fill out all the fixtures and fittings, if any.

 - Covenants: These are the legal promise made by both parties.
 This document contains the certain covenants of the landlord, such as covenant to pay ground rent, to ensure the tenant enjoys peaceful possession, deliver the premises in good and habitable condition.
 Also, the document contains certain covenants of the tenant, such as covenant to pay the rent, to maintain the premises and always keep the premises in good and proper condition, etc.

 - Termination: This document includes certain conditions for termination.
 For example, the length of notice required by the tenant or the landlord in cases where either of them chooses to terminate the tenancy.

-After filling the form, the tenant must go through the agreement and sign two copies of this document.
-After this, the landlord must also sign the two copies and deliver one copy to the tenant.
+After filling the form, the tenant should go through the agreement and sign two copies of this document.
+After this, the landlord should also sign the two copies and deliver one copy to the tenant.
 After the rent is paid, the landlord should issue a Rent Receipt (evidencing the payment of rent) to the tenant.